 A commercial investment property is a property that people run a business from.
 It is income generating for the owner, by the way of rents from commercial tenants.
 Some examples of commercial property include shop-fronts, warehouses, hospitality venues, office premises, industrial properties, child and aged care centres, medical and dental practices and shopping centres.

 What is commercial property depreciation?

-Commercial property depreciation refers to the ageing and wearing out of a commercial building and it’s assets over time.
+A building is a depreciating asset for commercial building owners.
+Depreciation refers to the ageing and wearing out of the building and it’s assets over time.
 Although a commercial building may appreciate (or rise) in value over time, from an ATO and accounting perspective, as the building ages and assets wear out they lose a percentage of their value each year.
-This annual decline in value is called depreciation and is claimable as a tax deduction for the property owner when completing their tax returns each financial year.
+This annual decline in value is called capital allowance and depreciation and is claimable as a tax deduction for the property owner when completing their tax returns each financial year.